-As of Jan.
-19, the total of laboratory-confirmed and probable COVID-19 cases reported among Connecticut residents is 828,968; 3,653 have been reported in the past seven days.
+As of June 29, the total of laboratory-confirmed and probable COVID-19 cases reported among Connecticut residents is 828,968; 3,653 have been reported in the past seven days.
 A total of 235 patients are currently hospitalized with COVID-19.

 UPDATES ON VARIANTS

 The following data contains the cumulative number of SARS-CoV-2 variants that have been identified among Connecticut residents as of June 30:

 - Alpha: 2,525 cases

 - Gamma: 137 cases

 - Zeta: 1 case

 - Kappa: 2 cases